TuringApp/Turing/README.md

 Note: if you have Python 2.x installed on your computer (which is the case on 99% of Linux distributions), the old `pip` may be present in `PATH` and interfere with the above command line.
 If that happens, try using `pip3` instead of `pip`.
 Of course, it must be the `pip` paired with the installed Python3 (so you may need to use `pip3.6` instead).

-Next, open the src/ folder and use `run` or `source run.sh` depending on your operating system.
+Next, open the src/ folder and use `run.bat` or `source run.sh` depending on your operating system.

 #### Building Turing (using pyInstaller)